StefMa/hugo-fresh/docs/content/getstarted.md

 There is also the option to create single pages.
 Check the [Single page docs](../singlepage) for more.

 Have some troubles?
 Check our [troubleshooting](../troubleshooting) guide.

+Interested in changed colors?
+Checkout the [Deep modifications](../deepmodifications) guide.